In case you can't find it elsewhere.

 What is the schedule for the week?

-Orientation will begin at 8am on Monday at the Days Inn (breakfast is provided at 7:30am).
+Orientation will begin at 8am on Monday.
 Classes will conclude by 3:00pm on Friday.
 PLEASE do not make travel arrangements to leave before 3:00pm.
 Each day the workshops will begin at 9:00am and continue through 5:00pm with breaks in the morning and afternoon and 1.5 hours for lunch (on your own).

 Where is my classroom?